techjb/ByteTiles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-![ByteTiles][product-screenshot]

-The idea is to parse **.mbtiles** file in a format readable by Amazon S3.
+The idea is to parse **.mbtiles** file in a format readable by [Amazon S3](https://aws.amazon.com/s3/).

-An **.mbtiles** file contains a SQLite database and needs to load all file in memory before requesting data.
+An **.mbtiles** file contains a SQLite database and needs to be loaded in memory before requesting data.
-Instead a **.bytetiles** file constains a list of tiles and a dictionary (tile key and byte range) that indicates the tile position in the file.
+Instead a **.bytetiles** file constains a list of tiles and a dictionary (tile key and byte range) that indicates the position in the file for every tile.

 ### Bennefits

 * Reduce cost of serving map tiles.
-* Reduce storage size.
+* Reduce storage.
 * Easy to update.
-Instead of extracting the files contained in **.mbtiles** and the upload them all to S3, a **.bytetile** file contains everything in a single file.
+Instead of extracting the files contained in **.mbtiles** and the upload them all to S3, a **.bytetile** file contains all in a single file.

 ### Built With